 Repeat arterial blood gas on BiPAP ventilation shows pH 7.397, PCO2 35.3, PO2 72.4, HCO3 21.2, and oxygen saturation 90% on 2 L supplemental oxygen.

-CT chest without contrast was mainly obtained to evaluate left hemithorax especially retrocardiac area.
+CT chest without contrast was primarily obtained to evaluate the left hemithorax, especially the retrocardiac area.

 Radiologist Impression: Tiny bilateral pleural effusions.
 Pericardial effusion.
 Coronary artery calcification.
 Some left lung base atelectasis with minimal airspace disease.